++bake

 > (skip `(l)`[0 1 2 3 ~]) a)

-[i=0 t=[i=1 t=~]]
+[i=0 t=[i=1 t=~]]++slag

 Suffix

-, producing the remaining elements from
+Accepts an atom a and list b, producing the remaining elements from

-starting at a
+b starting at a.

 Accepts

-is an atom.
+a is an atom.

-is a list.
+b is a list.

 Produces

-A list of the same type as b
+A list of the same type as b.

 Source